 Deliver the finished bibliography in Canvas at the end of the session.
 Submission of a bibliography is a prerequisite for approval of participation on this day.

 The discovery tool Oria and academic databases have functionalities that will help you assess the quality and academic soundness of the literature.
 But a lot is also left to you to figure out.
 In this section we go through some of the most important things to keep in mind while assessing the literature.

 Assignment: assessing the literature

 In this part of the course, you will work in groups assessing sources on a reference list.
 You will find much helpful literature on assessing sources at the site of Search & Write.
-This assignment will be available in padlet.

 Get more help:

 We are here to help and eager to learn how we best can do that for you.
 We conclude the course with an anonymous poll with some questions about the course.
 Also, feel free to e-mail me your feedback.